vt-middleware/ldaptive/v1/home.md

 ---

 ### The JNDI provider is broken in Java version 9 and later.
-It is recommend that you use the UnboundID provider with newer versions of Java and ldaptive v1.x
+It is recommend that you upgrade ldaptive to v1.3.0 for newer versions of Java.
+By default this version uses UnboundID, if you're explicitly using the JNDI provider you should change to the UnboundID provider.
 See [https://bugs.openjdk.java.net/browse/JDK-8217606](https://bugs.openjdk.java.net/browse/JDK-8217606)